Skip to content

 sb.browser

-sb.browser.start(headless=True, stealth=True, viewport=None,
+sb.browser.start(headless=False, stealth=True, viewport=None,

 user_agent=None, locale=None, timezone_id=None,